Cyan27/cyan27.github.io/_pages/about.md

 Before joining Zhejiang University as a faculty in 2021, I received my Ph.D. in Control Theory and Engineering and B.Eng. in Electrical and Electronics Engineering from Zhejiang University.
 In 2016, I was a visiting scholar in the [SPQR Group](https://spqrlab1.github.io/index.html) led by Prof. Kevin Fu at the University of Michigan.

 I'm a hacker and an experimentalist aiming to solve real-world security problems.
-I have analyzed/enhanced the security of various real-world systems including sensors, smartphones, autonomous vehicles, IoT devices, medical devices, voice assistants, etc. I have been acknowledged by [Tesla Motors](https://www.tesla.com/product-security), Apple, Google, Amazon, Samsung, and [Huawei](https://www.huawei.com/cn/psirt/security-notices/2017/huawei-sn-20170907-01-dolphinattack-cn) for the vulnerabilities I reported.
+I have analyzed/enhanced the security of various real-world systems including sensors, smartphones, autonomous vehicles, IoT devices, medical devices, voice assistants, etc. I have been acknowledged by [Tesla Motors](https://www.tesla.com/product-security), Apple, Google, Amazon, Samsung, and [Huawei](https://www.huawei.com/cn/psirt/security-notices/2017/huawei-sn-20170907-01-dolphinattack-cn) for the vulnerabilities I found.
 Some of my work was reported by
 [Wired](https://www.wired.com/2016/08/hackers-fool-tesla-ss-autopilot-hide-spoof-obstacles/) (2016),
 [Forbes](http://www.forbes.com/sites/thomasbrewster/2016/08/04/tesla-autopilot-hack-crash/#235519f6dc93) (2016),
 [Wired](https://www.wired.com/story/security-roundup-germany-election-software-is-hackable) (2017),